kevinta893/minecraft-ubuntu-installer/README.md

 # Minecraft Ubuntu Installer

 Want to spin up a Minecraft server with automated backups to Amazon AWS?
-Sure heck you can.
-I made this script to help spin up an instance of Minecraft on McMyAdmin and used AWS S3/Glacier as cheap offsite backup.
-I recommend using Ubuntu Trusty or Xenial as these are what I test the scripts against.
+Sure you can.
+I made this script to help spin up an instance of Minecraft on McMyAdmin and used AWS S3 as cheap offsite backup.
+I recommend using Ubuntu Trusty or Xenial as these are what I tested the scripts against.

-Note: Script is still under developement

 ## Setup Walkthrough